-What I bring #
+What I bring#

-Along with over 8 years of professional software engineering experience in backend development, DevOps, and cloud architecture, I bring the obligatory computer science degree, a passion for development, and a dedication to helping my team.
+Along with over 10 years of professional software engineering experience in backend development, DevOps, and cloud architecture, I bring the obligatory computer science degree, a passion for development, and a dedication to helping my team.
 I’ll learn your codebase and make contributions quickly, I’ll improve current documentation, and I’ll help my team grow.

 All the best developers do this, but I’m more than an excellent developer; I’m one that takes ownership without a second thought, who brings out the best in other developers, and who can shift between working with engineers, product managers, stakeholders, and customers.
+More than just an individual contributor, I’m a lifelong learner, a passionate technology enthusiast, and an engineering leader.

-Great track record #
+Great track record#

 During my career I’ve proven that I’m not just a great developer, but one that consistently takes ownership and responsibility of their services, something I’ve done in every one of my jobs.